 Baltimore Canyon Open Space Preserve: Hidden Gem for Hikers in Marin County

-Wildlife lovers and birdwatchers will find plenty to observe in Baltimore Canyon.
-The shaded, cool environment creates a perfect habitat for many plant and animal species.
-Visitors can enjoy the serene atmosphere while keeping an eye out for the local flora and fauna that call this canyon home.
+Wildlife enthusiasts and birdwatchers will delight in Baltimore Canyon.
+Its shaded, cool environment creates the ideal habitat for many plant and animal species to flourish – providing visitors a relaxing stroll while keeping a sharp eye out for any local fauna that calls this canyon home.

 History and Conservation